-Michael Elegbedé ’13, executive chef and owner of ÌTÀN in Lagos, grew up in and around kitchens in his native country of Nigeria.
+Michael Elegbedé ’13, executive chef and owner of ÌTÀN, an event and culinary studio in Lagos, grew up in and around kitchens in his native country of Nigeria.
 His mother and grandmother were cooks and restaurateurs, so he learned traditional Nigerian recipes at an early age.
 When the family moved to America, Michael, age 13, helped his mother at her new restaurant.
 Even though Michael went on to study biology at The University of Illinois at Chicago, his passion for cooking couldn’t be denied.
 Michael trained at Alliance Bakery in Chicago learning the basics of baking and pastry before enrolling at The Culinary Institute of America at Greystone.

 “My decision to pursue culinary arts came as a result of my trying to answer the big questions about the true meaning of my life and existence.
 For me, that meant doing what I love and sharing it with my world.
 I love cooking, so I pursued culinary art,” Michael says.
 “I chose to pursue my culinary education at the CIA because of the vast array of talented and knowledgeable chef-instructors and world-class facilities there.
 It uses a community approach towards education.
 Students are given opportunities to be active in many of the farms that surround the campus, allowing an extensive understanding and appreciation for food and the terroir.
 This holistic approach to cooking is what made the college my top choice.”